Richard Webb

 rates/reduced prices: Do the math.
 Lower rates multiply

-buyers’ financial power, especially now when rates are near a 40-year
+your’ financial power, especially now when rates are near a 40-year low.

-low.
-Even one/half of one percentage point difference means a buyer could
+Even one/half of one percentage point difference means a buyer could save

-save more than $1,000 per year on an average-priced home.
-Buyers get more
+more than $1,000 per year on an low-priced home.
+Buyers get more home for

-home for the money, which is a perfect scenario for families looking to
+the money, which is a perfect scenario for families.

 Ownership trumps renting: While